sandstranger/com.mobilerpgpack.phone/README.md

 There is no support for Half Life 1 at all.
 It just doesn't work at all.
 That's why I didn't even include it in the launcher

 quake 1 net code also unstable with a lot of bugs.
-Due to this I disabled multithread support in this engine.

 You can play quake1 , quake 2 and hexen 2 single player I think without major bugs.